MLRichter/phd-lab/README.md

 ```

 Remarks:
-* in no longer needed, the environment can be removed by typing
+* if no longer needed, the environment can be removed by typing
 `conda remove --name phd-lab --all`
 * at the institute of cognitive science (IKW), the currently installed
   nvidia driver (418.67) allows at best CUDA toolkit vesrion 10.1.